 Taking a few days off from work while Midge is out of town.
 Mostly I am dog sitting.

 Today, the gray storm clouds were hanging overhead with an occasional sprinkle.
 Yesterday I picked up a just bit over the 4 pound mark pork sirloin roast for some JoeTisserie action.

 The JoeTisserie motor doesn’t have any sort of weatherproofing.
 I didn’t want to mix water and electricity.
 In my reckless desire to just get outside and do something, I figured I could cover the motor should there be any more rain.
-You can check out earlier my JoeTisserie review here.
+You can check out earlier my Kamado Joe JoeTisserie review here.

-Prepping the pork roast we easy.
+Prepping the pork roast is way easy.
 I tossed it in a large Ziploc bag, along with a bottle of Italian dressing for an overnight soak.
 This morning, after a good drain, I trussed up the pork roast to keep all of the loose pork pieces from flopping around on the JoeTisserie.